ndwnu/nls-routing-map-matcher/README.md

 ## General usage

-The routing map matcher requires the client application to create a RoutingNetwork entity for the target network as well as a MapMatchingRequest entity for the source map.
-Both these entities can be used to call the RoutingMapMatcher,s matchLocations method.
+The routing map matcher requires the client application to create a RoutingNetwork entity for the target network as well as a MapMatchingRequest entity for the source map to match with the target network.
+Both these entities can be used to call the RoutingMapMatcher,s
+"*matchLocations*" method.
 This method will return a java stream of LineStringMatch entities.
 See source code for more information on the entity's attributes.

 ### RoutingNetwork

+The RoutingNetwork allows routing map matcher library to create a target routing network.
 The RoutingNetwork has the following attributes:

 ```java
 public class RoutingNetwork {